 It’s important to be patient with physical therapy.
 In the first week or two, it is not uncommon to have an increase in symptoms and even new soreness.
 Many times, the body goes through an adjustment.
 Give physical therapy a chance.
 The therapy may actually be working, be diligent, and stick with the program to see the results.

 There are many different types of supplements that can help with recovery and pain during physical therapy.
 For example, vitamins B6 and B12 are excellent additions for nerve recovery while fish oil and turmeric have been proved efficient for inflammation.
 Focusing on nutritional goals can help optimize your results.

 Follow these tips to achieve maximum results with prescribed physical therapy:

 - Communicate: Don’t be afraid to tell your physical therapists when things hurt, how your body is feeling, and what is too much.

-- Do Your Homework: Physical therapists may recommend at home exercises.
+- Do Your Homework: Physical therapists may recommend at-home exercises.
 These will help you strengthen your core and recover faster.

-- Keep Your Goal in Mind: We understand physical therapy is time-consuming, but keep in mind the effectiveness and results it could bring while avoiding surgery.
+- Keep Your Goal in Mind: We understand physical therapy is time-consuming, but keep in mind the effectiveness and the results it could bring while avoiding surgery.